AliDevel/Charlie/Readme.md

 - Android SDK - You need to have the Android SDK and initialize the `ANDROID_SDK_ROOT` environment variable.
 Install it with [Android Studio](https://developer.android.com/studio) or install it from [command line tools](https://developer.android.com/studio/command-line).

 ### Instructions
 Charlie is a python script and can be run via `python3 charlie.py` within the `charlie` directory.
 As of now, it is necessary to run Charlie on an emulated device.
-PLEASE DON'T RUN CHARLIE ON YOUR PERSONAL DEVICE, YOU MIGHT LOOSE INSTALLED APPS.
+PLEASE DON'T RUN CHARLIE ON A PERSONAL DEVICE, YOU MIGHT LOOSE INSTALLED APPS.

 First, you need to setup Frida server.
 Follow these instructions (https://frida.re/docs/android/) to setup Frida.